leon4l25/leon4l25/README.md

 ## Hi there, i am a systems engineer 👋
 - My name is Leonel, I am currently studying to be a systems engineer.
-- you can find me at.
+- you can find me at
-  • instagram: elvisy_fbx
+-instagram: elvisy_fbx
-  • whatsaap: 63804090
+-whatsaap: 63804090
-  • facebook: leooxz Nellxz
+-facebook: leooxz Nellxz

 <!--